-3. There isn’t as much meat on a goose as you’d expect when you look at the size of it, because the cavity-to-meat ratio is much higher than a turkey or chicken.
-Bear in mind that even the biggest goose is unlikely to feed more than 8 people generously.
+3. There isn’t as much meat on a goose as you might expect when you look at the size of it, as the cavity-to-meat ratio is much higher than in a turkey or chicken.
+Bear in mind that even the biggest goose is unlikely to feed more than eight people generously.

 How to prepare a whole goose

-1. There are two large lobes of fat just at the opening of the cavity which need to be pulled out before roasting and can be rendered down for frying or roasting.
-To do this, melt them very slowly over a low heat, then cool, strain and keep in the fridge for up to 6 months.
+1. There are two large lobes of fat just at the opening of the cavity that need to be pulled out before roasting and can be rendered down for frying or roasting.
+To do this, melt them very slowly over a low heat, then cool, strain and keep in the fridge for up to six months.

 2. Don’t forget that poultry may contain a plastic bag of giblets, which must be removed before cooking.

-4. Like duck, goose has a good layer of fat under the skin which will come out of the bird during roasting.
-For this reason, it's best to pop it in the oven on a wire rack or on top of a trivet of vegetables, to lift it off the base of the roasting tin.
-This will allow the fat to drain into the tray below, which you can reserve for other recipes, such as delicious roast potatoes.
+4. Like duck, goose has a good layer of fat under the skin, which will come out of the bird during roasting.
+For this reason, it's best to pop the goose in the oven on a wire rack or on top of a trivet of vegetables to lift it off the base of the roasting tin.
+This will allow the fat to drain into the tray below; you can then reserve it for other recipes, such as our delicious roast potatoes.

 How to roast a goose

-3. Raymond Blanc says, 'In my opinion, it is impossible to roast a whole goose and end up with the legs and breast cooked perfectly – by the time the legs are tender, the breast is overdone.
-My solution is to take the legs off and slow-cook them, then quick-roast the breast on top so it’s still nice and pink.'
+Raymond Blanc says, 'In my opinion, it is impossible to roast a whole goose and end up with the legs and breast cooked perfectly – by the time the legs are tender, the breast is overdone.
+My solution is to take the legs off and slow cook them, then quick-roast the breast on top so it’s still nice and pink.'

 1. The easiest way to get the most meat off the carcass is to remove the legs first.

-2. Then take the whole breasts off the bone and carve into thin slices.
+2. Next, take the whole breasts off the bone and carve into thin slices.

 3. Removing the wishbone when preparing the goose will also make it easier to serve – you can ask your butcher to do this for you.